 If a student repeats a course and has two or more grades, all grades and all semester hours are used to calculate the University grade point average and to determine the student’s scholastic eligibility to remain in school.
 The official grade in a course is the last one assigned.

-A student enrolled in any of the following colleges and schools may not repeat for credit a course in which he or she has earned a grade of C- or better: the McCombs School of Business, the College of Communication, the Cockrell School of Engineering, the College of Liberal Arts, the College of Natural Sciences, the School of Nursing, and the College of Pharmacy.
+A student enrolled in any of the following colleges and schools may not repeat for credit a course in which he or she has earned a grade of C- or better: the McCombs School of Business, the College of Communication, the Cockrell School of Engineering, the College of Natural Sciences, the School of Nursing, and the College of Pharmacy.